-- A sudden fall in equity based investments to simulate a stock market crash - A fall in equity based investments in each year over the planning period combined with a deterioration in the claims portfolio over the same period
+- a sudden fall in equity based investments to simulate a stock market crash; and - a fall in equity based investments in each year over the planning period combined with a deterioration in the claims portfolio over the same period.

-The first scenario considers a sudden fall in the equity based investments of 25% in year one with a 10% recovery in the residual holdings.
+The first scenario considers a sudden fall in the equity based investments of 25% in year one with a 10% recovery in the residual holdings the following year.
 This leads to an operating loss in the first year.